 A learning disability is a severe problem in acquiring or using basic academic skills.
 These skills are important for reading, math, writing, listening, speaking or thinking.
 The problem cannot be mostly due to something else, such as attention, motivation, hearing or vision problems.

 About 5 of every 100 Arkansas students have been found to have a learning disability.
-More students have learning disabilities than any of the other types of educational disabilities (such as language disorder, mental retardation, hearing impairment and autism).
+More students have learning disabilities than any of the other types of educational disabilities (such as language disorder, general learning disability, hearing impairment and autism).

 Most students with learning disabilities have reading disabilities.
 Most students with learning disabilities have problems in more than one area.
 For example, students with reading disabilities often have problems with writing.